 Throughout history, New River Gorge has been both an obstacle and a corridor.
 Many years after Mary followed the river to find her way home, the railroad followed the river through the gorge, and coal camps and mill towns soon followed.

 There are several books on the ordeal of Mary Draper Ingles.
-They can usually be found in Eastern National bookstores at New River Gorge National River.
+They can usually be found in Eastern National bookstores at New River Gorge National Park and Preserve.